AhmadShahid/csv-editor/README.md

 A simple utility that you can use to edit (Delete rows, update, Sort etc) your CSV files

 ## Why I created this?
-Because I had a few moments of free time and creating a utility that may help me (and you?!) in my usual activity of playing with CSV files in order to migrate data seemed like a good idea.
+Because I had a few minutes of free time and creating a utility that may help me (and you?!) in my usual activity of playing with CSV files in order to migrate data seemed like a good idea.

 ## How to use?